ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/transformers/basic-transformations.markdown

 {CODE transformers_4@Transformers/Basics.cs /}

-Probably `dynamic` is not the best return type, so of course projections to concrete types are supported:
+Probably `dynamic` is not the best return type so, obviously, projections to concrete types are supported:

 {CODE transformers_5@Transformers/Basics.cs /}